Why You Shouldn’t Be Following An Elimination Diet & Should Instead Be Following The Least Restrictive Diet

 The result is yo-yo dieting.

-Instead of proceeding like this you instead want to view the process of weight loss, or any lifestyle change for that matter, as analogous to building a pristine and modern skyscraper (as opposed to just dumping a bunch of rumble in a pile and hoping it works for you).
+Instead of proceeding like this you instead want to view the process of weight loss, or any lifestyle change for that matter, as analogous to building a pristine and modern skyscraper (as opposed to just dumping a bunch of rumble in a pile and hoping it works for you) by developing solid foundations (more below) and building from there.

 If you have ever tried to lose weight then you probably have some experience with yo-yo dieting.
 It’s pretty rare for someone to pick one method of weight loss and get it right the first time.